nabekhan/musicmemorydocs/docs/method/interview.md

 6. At the end of the interview, thank the family member for participating

-If the family member does not have time for the interview

-Offer the family member the Music & Memory email address, which they can use to share the patient’s music preferences (email: Burnabymusic@fraserhealth.ca).
+If the family member does not have time for the interview, offer the family member the Music & Memory email address, which they can use to share the patient’s music preferences (email: burnabymusic@fraserhealth.ca).

-Further Considerations
+### Further Considerations

 Family members may choose to spend the phone interview sharing personal stories or comments about their healthcare journey.
 These interviews can serve to be a helpful source of social engagement for families.
 Volunteers may need to be flexible and support such conversations beyond the task of gathering the patient’s music preferences.
 If a patient or family member requests specific medical information or support, acknowledge the importance of these concerns and clarify that as a volunteer, you are not a part of the clinical team.